-Wanderlust is, as its subtitle explains, nothing less than a history of walking.
-But the book also manages to include personal anecdotes in amongst such grand topics as the evolution of walking; walking as a means to thinking; flâneurs; walking as protest; walking clubs; walking as physical challenge; walking in the wild; walking in the streets; and much more.
+The book mixes major walking-related topics with personal anecdotes, covering, among many other things: the evolution of walking; walking as a means to thinking; flâneurs; walking as protest; walking clubs; walking as physical challenge; walking in the wild; walking in the streets; and much more.

 Although Solnit is American, I was very pleased to see how much attention she gives to walking in non-American cultures—especially European ones.
 Rousseau, Wordsworth, Kierkegaard, Kinder Scout, Paris, Italy, you name it, they’re all in there.
 As a self-confessed Darwin groupie, I was disappointed to find no mention of Darwin’s famous Sand Walk in the section about great thinkers’ having walked to meditate.
 I was also surprised to see no mention of the Jarrow March in the section about walking as political protest.
 But these are not really criticisms: with such a broad subject, Wanderlust was never going to be the definitive book on walking.
 Nor is any other book, thank goodness.
 But Wanderlust deserves to be cited in all serious future books on the subject.